dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 by this release; you just follow the dependency arrows backward.
 Thus View and Main will both be affected.
 The developers currently working on those components will have to decide when they should integrate their work with the new release of Presenters.

 Notice also that when Main is released, it has utterly no effect on any of the other components in the system.
-They don’t know about Main, and they don’t care when it changes.
+They don't know about Main, and they don't care when it changes.
 This is nice.
 It means that the impact of releasing Main is relatively small.

 When the developers working on the Presenters component would like to run a test of that component, they just need to build their version of Presenters with the versions of the Interactors and Entities components that they are currently using.
 None of the other components in the system need be involved.
 This is nice.
 It means that the developers working on Presenters have relatively little work to do to set up a test, and that they have relatively few variables to consider.